Jean's Bible Study Topics of the New Testament

 1Cor 15,5-8

-· (245d) Kingdom of God Ø Spirit realm imposed on the natural realm Ø Literal manifestations Ø Literal manifestation of Jesus Christ Ø Jesus literally gives sight to the blind
+(245d) Kingdom of God >> Spirit realm imposed on the natural realm >> Literal manifestations >> Literal manifestation of Jesus Christ >> Jesus literally gives sight to the blind

 1Cor 15,8-10

-· (56i) Paradox Ø Opposites Ø Last is first and the first is last
+(56i) Paradox >> Opposites >> Last is first and the first is last

 1Cor 15-8

-· (63h) Paradox Ø Anomalies Ø Sarcasm Ø Ignoring the truth to convey the truth
+(63h) Paradox >> Anomalies >> Sarcasm >> Ignoring the truth to convey the truth

-· (214b) Sovereignty Ø God controls time Ø God’s timing Ø God’s timing transcends our comprehension Ø God’s time does not make sense to the natural mind
+(214b) Sovereignty >> God controls time >> God’s timing >> God’s timing transcends our comprehension >> God’s time does not make sense to the natural mind

 1Cor 15-9

-· (193e) Die to self (Process of substitution) Ø Turn from sin to God Ø Repent Ø Bring forth fruit in keeping with repentance Ø Testimony of Paul’s life – Paul was not being bashful when he said he was unfit to be called an apostle, since he persecuted the church of God and had many saints martyred.
-Others were left in prison for years or possibly their whole lives, because they broke the laws of the old covenant, believing things their countrymen didn’t understand, so they put them in prison for their faith in God.
-Israel was a spiritual nation, the only nation that existed through faith, specifically through the faith of Abraham, whose laws were built around their religion.
-Anyone who broke the laws of Israel was not just a criminal, depending on the infraction he was a blasphemer, and anyone who habitually broke the law was not considered a career criminal, but a reprobate.
-This is how Paul saw the saints, and then later he become one, a saint to God but a reprobate to Israel, which claimed to be serving God.
-This disparity is still hanging over the nation of Israel.
+(193e) Die to self (Process of substitution) >> Turn from sin to God >> Repent >> Bring forth fruit in keeping with repentance >> Testimony of Paul’s life – Paul was not being modest when he said he was unfit to be called an apostle, since he persecuted the saints to the death.
+Others were left in prison for years or possibly their whole lives, because of their faith, believing the prophecies of the Old Testament that their countrymen didn’t understand.
+Israel was a spiritual nation, the only nation that was born from faith, the faith of Abraham, a nation whose laws were built around their religion.
+Anyone who broke the laws of Israel was not just a criminal but a blasphemer, and anyone who habitually broke the law was not just a career criminal but a reprobate.
+This is how Paul viewed the saints and then later become one, but he became a reprobate to Israel, which claimed to serve the same God.
+This disparity still hangs over the nation of Israel through their disobedience of unbelief.

 1Cor 15-10

-· (91a) Thy kingdom come Ø The called Ø God’s purpose for us is to fulfill His calling Ø Walk in the anointing to fulfill God’s purpose
+(91a) Thy kingdom come >> The called >> God’s purpose for us is to fulfill His calling >> Walk in the anointing to fulfill God’s purpose

-· (115k) Thy kingdom come Ø Working the grace of God Ø Through obedience of faith Ø Through diligence -- This verse goes with verses 57&58.
-It is impossible to differentiate who is doing what between Paul laboring in his faith and the grace of God producing His works through Paul.
-This is the concept of working the grace of God.
-It’s the Holy Spirit and man operating together to fulfill the vision God has for each person with the goal of edifying the church.
-This is the idea of fitting into the body of Christ, playing our designated roles through obedience of faith.
-In this acquiring the hearing ear to know the will of God and then doing it, constitutes our calling.
+(115k) Thy kingdom come >> Faith >> Working the grace of God >> Through obedience of faith >> Through diligence -- This verse goes with verses 57&58.
+This is the concept of working the grace of God: the Holy Spirit and man operating together to fulfill the vision that God has for each of us with the goal of edifying the Church.
+This is the idea of fitting into the body of Christ and fulfilling our designated role through obedience of faith.
+Acquiring the hearing ear to learn the will of God and then doing it constitutes our calling.
 Paul worked day and night for the sake of the gospel; he devoted his entire life to it.
-He spent breathless hours, often suffering from exposure to the elements, hunger, and persecution from every side, yet Paul didn’t know whether he was the one serving the Lord, or whether it was the grace of God working with him.
-It didn’t seem that he was working at all; he simply woke up in the morning and lived for Jesus, and what came of it was a never-ending effort to please the one who had forgiven Him of all his sin, and called him into His grace and kingdom.
-If you find yourself working too hard for the Lord, then you need to get a hold of the grace of God as Paul did, and allow him to turn his work into the joy of your life, that you too might find it impossible to differentiate between your efforts producing the fruit and the grace of God working in you.
+He spent breathless hours, often suffering from exposure to the elements, hunger, and persecution from every side, and he accomplished more in his lifetime than anyone before or after him, how?
+He knew the secret of working with the grace of God.
+It didn’t seem he was working at all; he simply woke up in the morning and lived for Jesus, and what came of it was a never-ending effort to please the one who had forgiven all his sin, and called him to His grace and kingdom.
+If we find ourselves working too hard for the Lord, then we need to embrace the grace of God as Paul did, and allow Him to turn His work into the joy of our life, that we too might find it impossible to differentiate between our efforts and God's grace working in us.

-· (117h) Thy kingdom come Ø Eyes of your spirit Ø Vision Ø Real-eyes God’s purpose Ø Understand God’s purpose for your life -- This verse goes with verse 58
+(117h) Thy kingdom come >> Faith >> Eyes of your spirit >> Vision >> Real-eyes God’s purpose >> Understand God’s purpose for your life -- This verse goes with verse 58

-· (228f) Kingdom of God Ø God’s kingdom is a living organism Ø God working in you Ø God is working in you to place you in His will Ø To place you on the trail of good works -- This verse goes with verse 58
+(228f) Kingdom of God >> God’s kingdom is a living organism >> God working in you >> God is working in you to place you in His will >> To place you on the trail of good works -- This verse goes with verse 58

-· (231c) Kingdom of God Ø God’s kingdom is a living organism Ø Mystery of godliness Ø God’s grace is the mystery of godliness Ø God working in you is a mystery
+(231c) Kingdom of God >> God’s kingdom is a living organism >> Mystery of godliness >> God’s grace is the mystery of godliness >> God working in you is a mystery

 1Cor 15-11,12